 We follow the successful efforts method of accounting for natural gas and oil producing activities.
 Unsuccessful exploration drilling costs are expensed and can have a significant effect on reported operating results.
 Successful exploration drilling costs and all development costs are capitalized and systematically charged to expense using the units of production method based on proved developed natural gas and oil reserves as estimated by our engineers and audited by independent engineers.
 Costs incurred for exploratory wells that find reserves that cannot yet be classified as proved are capitalized on our balance sheet if (a) the well has found a sufficient quantity of reserves to justify its completion as a producing well and (b) we are making sufficient progress assessing the reserves and the economic and operating viability of the project.
 Proven property leasehold costs are amortized to expense using the units of production method based on total proved reserves.
+Properties are assessed for impairment as circumstances warrant (at least annually) and impairments to value are charged to expense.
 The successful efforts method inherently relies upon the estimation of proved reserves, which includes proved developed and proved undeveloped volumes.